Ted Slocum

 - inputText: Testing

-I was skeptical.
-A testing framework based entirely on YAML files?
-It seemed too simple to be useful.
-However, after working with it for a few days, I’m impressed.
-Maestro is powerful, well-designed, and importantly, it works!
+Wrong!
+After working with it for a few days, I’m thoroughly impressed.
+Maestro is powerful, well-designed, and importantly, it just works!

 Standout features: